-What is Display Screen Equipment (DSE)?
+What is display screen equipment (DSE)?

-Display Screen Equipment (DSE) describes any device or equipment with a display screen, typically office-based computer screens, laptops and workplace mobile devices.
+Display Screen Equipment (DSE) describes any device or equipment with a display screen, typically office-based computer screens, laptops, and workplace mobile devices.

 What are the health risks of DSE?